splunk/splunk-sdk-ruby/README.md

 We are adding more unit tests all the time.
 For now, run what we have.

 Edit the ~/.splunkrc file (/home/_username_/.splunkrc) to use the Splunk admin role's username and password, and the management port, host and protocol of your Splunk Server.
-The format is a Ruby Hash:

-    {
-        #The user name (String) of a Splunk administrator.
-Required.
-        :username => 'admin',
-        #The password (String) of the above user.
-Required.
-        :password => 'password',
-        #The management port (String) of the Splunk Server.
-Defaults to '8089'.
-        :port => '8089',
-        #The host (String) where the Splunk Server is running.
-Defaults to 'localhost'
-        :host => 'localhost',
-        #The protocol that the Splunk Server's management port is using.
-        #Can be 'https' or 'http'.
-Defaults to 'https'.
-        :protocol => 'https'
-    }
+[TODO: Insert .splunkrc description from other SDK README]

 To protect your Splunk password, you may want to delete this file when you are done running the unit tests.

 In the base directory where you installed the Splunk Ruby SDK, run